 Progression/Precision of Learning documents

-- History of Quebec & Canada (new program).
-See "knowledge" within the program
+History of Quebec & Canada.
+(See instead "knowledge" within the program Download)

-Below are links to the individual evaluation framework sites and documents.
-You can also search for the current and older frameworks on MEES site at Go to site
+Below are links to the individual evaluation frameworks.
+You can also visit the main MEES site and browse by subject to review them Go to site

 BAMD: MEES approved books site